-How to Install NVIDIA CUDA Toolkit on Ubuntu 22.04 or 20.04
+How to Install CUDA Toolkit on Ubuntu 24.04, 22.04 or 20.04

-Remove Existing CUDA, and NVIDIA Installations on Ubuntu 22.04 or 20.04
+Remove Existing CUDA and NVIDIA Installations

 It’s crucial to start with a clean slate when installing NVIDIA drivers, especially when planning to upgrade or change the version.
 This means removing any existing NVIDIA installation packages from your system.
 This step helps prevent potential conflicts and issues arising from overlapping installations.
 However, if you haven’t installed NVIDIA drivers before, skip this section and proceed to the next one.

-Remove NVIDIA Packages Installed via APT From Ubuntu
+Remove NVIDIA Packages Installed via APT commands

 If you’ve installed NVIDIA drivers using the APT package manager, you can use a single command to remove all traces of NVIDIA from your system.
 This command searches for all NVIDIA-related packages and purges them from your system.
 Run the following command in your terminal: